HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 #### Source and Destination Addresses

-It supports IP ranges, negations and list of addresses:
+It supports IP ranges, negations and a list of addresses:

 | Example                        | Meaning                                  |
 | ------------------------------ | ---------------------------------------- |